Skip to content

 1. 3D modeling

-The chosen characters, game landscapes, and environments will get 3D treatments, and the artists will model the assets.
+In 3D game modeling services, the chosen characters, game landscapes, and environments will get 3D treatments, and the artists will model the assets.
 There are 2 types of 3D modeling in the 3D game art pipeline:

 High-Poly 3D Modeling